-The goals and outcomes of the Nursing Department correspond with the goals explained in the Educational Framework of Dordt College (Dordt College, 19XX), the Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing, 2008) and the American Nurse’s Association Scope and Standards of Practice (American Nurse’s Association, 2015).
+The goals and outcomes of the Nursing Department correspond with the goals explained in the Educational Framework of Dordt University (Dordt University, 19XX), the Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing, 2008) and the American Nurse’s Association Scope and Standards of Practice (American Nurse’s Association, 2015).

 Graduates of the Nursing Education Program will:

 - Demonstrate an understanding of the Biblical covenants and Reformed teachings that guide their critical inquiry, discernment in decision making, and commitment to transformative actions in professional nursing practice.